 In Milwaukee, St. Mary's Academy offered education for young women of high school age from 1904 to 1991.
 In 1937, St. Clare College (later to become Cardinal Stritch University) opened as a teacher training school for the Sisters.

 Today, the Sisters of St. Francis of Assisi continue their corporate ministries in partnership with lay leaders.
 Since 1989, they have opened two apartment complexes for the elderly (Juniper and Canticle Courts) and St. Ann Center for Intergenerational Care, innovative and model facilities that meet the needs of both the elderly and children.

 In 1991, they converted the former St. Mary's Academy to the Marian Center for Nonprofits, a rental complex for service organizations.
 They also maintain the Liteh Kindergarten in Taipei, Taiwan.
 In 2001, the Franciscan Sisters of Baltimore merged with the Sisters of St. Francis of Assisi, bringing with them significant ministries such as the St. Francis Center for the Homeless, the St. Francis Youth Center in the inner city of Baltimore, Francis House, a community of volunteers, Aisling Retreat Center and St. Elizabeth School for youth with special needs.

 Not all Sisters of St. Francis are involved in corporate ministries.
-Many of them serve where their individual talents are needed, as parish and campus ministers, pastoral counselors, office managers and staff, chaplains, ministers to the elderly and in various areas of education, including tutoring youth and adults.
+Many serve where their individual gifts are most needed, as parish and campus ministers, pastoral counselors, office managers and staff, chaplains, ministers to the elderly and in various areas of education, including tutoring youth and adults.